The Cross-Kernel Margin: A Robustness Measure for Quantum Kernel Methods: Preliminaries

-Here, $\boldsymbol{\xi} = (\xi_1 \dots \xi_m)^T$ represents the slack variable where $\xi_i$ is the distance by which vector $\boldsymbol{x}_i$ crossed the specified marginal hyperplane.
-Vectors with positive slack values may be considered outliers. $C$ represents the trade-off between maximising the margin and minimising the amount of slack due to outliers.
-Higher $C$ values correspond to stricter penalties for misclassifications than smaller $C$ values. $m$ is the number of labelled samples in a training dataset and $\phi(\cdot)$ represents a possible feature map which is a notion discussed later.
+Here, $\boldsymbol{\xi} = (\xi_1 \dots \xi_m)^T$ denotes the vector of slack variables, where $\xi_i$ measures the extent to which the margin constraint is violated by sample $\boldsymbol{x}_i$.
+Samples with $0<\xi_i<1$ lie inside the margin but remain correctly classified, whereas samples with $\xi_i>1$ are misclassified.
+The parameter $C$ controls the trade-off between maximising the margin and penalising margin violations.
+Larger $C$ values impose stricter penalties on violations of the margin constraints, while smaller values allow larger violations in favour of maximising the separating margin.
+Here, $m$ denotes the number of labelled samples in a training dataset and $\phi(\cdot)$ represents a possible feature map, which is a notion that is introduced at a later stage.

-The maximal margin obtained in this case is termed the soft margin, since it allows some slack due to outliers.
-The margin for the linearly separable case is denoted the hard margin and does not allow for slack.
+The maximal margin obtained in this case is termed the soft margin, since it allows violations of the margin constraints through the introduction of slack variables.
+By contrast, the margin for the linearly separable case is termed the hard margin and does not permit any margin violations.